system tracker, vpn 0 interface tracker—Track the status of transport interfaces that connect to the internet (on vEdge routers only).

 - Tracker Name

-Name of the tracker. tracker-name can be up to 128 alphanumeric characters.
+Name of the tracker. tracker-name can be up to 128 lowercase letters.
 You can configure up to eight trackers.
 You can apply only one tracker to an interface.

 show running-config system